 All security system equipment and recordings shall be maintained in a secure location to prevent theft, loss, destruction, and alterations.

-In addition to the requirements listed in 935 CMR 501.110(5), the MTC shall have a back up alarm system, with all capabilities of the primary system, provided by a company supplying commercial grade equipment, which shall not be the same company supplying the primary security system, or shall demonstrate to the Commission's satisfaction alternate safeguards to ensure continuous operation of a security system.
+In addition to the requirements listed in 935 CMR 501.110(5): Security Alarm Systems, the MTC shall have a back up alarm system, with all capabilities of the primary system, provided by a company supplying commercial grade equipment, which may not be the same company supplying the primary security system, or shall demonstrate to the Commission's satisfaction alternate safeguards to ensure continuous operation of a security system.

 Access to surveillance areas shall be limited to persons that are essential to surveillance operations, law enforcement authorities acting within their lawful jurisdiction, fire safety personnel, security system service personnel, representatives of the Commission as authorized by M.G.L. c.
-94I, and 935 CMR 501.000, and Commission Delegee(s).
+94I, and 935 CMR 501.000: Medical Use of Marijuana, and Commission Delegee(s).

-A current list of authorized employees and service personnel that have access to the surveillance room must be available to the Commission upon request.
-If on-site, surveillance rooms shall remain locked and shall not be used for any other function.
+A current list of authorized employees and service personnel that have access to the surveillance room shall be available to the Commission upon request.
+If on-site, surveillance rooms shall remain locked and may not be used for any other function.

 All security equipment shall be in good working order and shall be inspected and tested at regular intervals, not to exceed 30 calendar days from the previous inspection and test.